 - Reviews construction and grading plans for stormwater management, erosion and sediment control, and floodplain management.

-- Proposed Rulemaking on Stormwater Management and Soil Erosion and Sediment Control
+- 2013 Rule on Stormwater Management and Soil Erosion and Sediment Control

 Encourages pollution prevention by carrying out information and education campaigns and increasing involvement in cleanup efforts in the Anacostia River, neighborhood watersheds, and the Chesapeake Bay.